5 reasons to apply for a workspace at CET

 - The interdisciplinarity at CET is priceless!
 It is exciting to gain insight into the same theme from different angles, as it is very easy to be locked into your discipline.
 Here there is a focus on interdisciplinary projects and this is a huge advantage that gave exciting insights for my thesis...

-...and in general life, Håvard Bjørnstad shoots in with a smile.
+...and life, Håvard Bjørnstad shoots in with a smile.

 Being an international research centre, English is often spoken at our seminars, meetings and social settings.